dougblack/dougblack.io/markdown/a-good-vimrc.md

     :::vim script
     nnoremap <space> za     " space open/closes folds

-I change the mapping of `<space>` pretty frequently, but this is it's current command. `za` opens/closes the fold around the current block.
+I change the mapping of `<space>` pretty frequently, but this is its current command. `za` opens/closes the fold around the current block.
 As an interesting aside, I've heard the `z` character is used to represent folding in Vim because it looks like a folded piece of paper.